hhzl/Cuis-Add-Ons/UnicodeNotes.md

 Cuis has limited Unicode support.

-Externally, this means for files and the clipboard UTF8 is used.
+Externally, this means for the clipboard UTF8 is used.

 Internally the 8 bit ISO8959-15 is used.
 This means less than 255 code points.
 The rest is converted to numerical character entities when reading from a file or when text is pasted through the clipboard.